President - Mary Hillberg

 Director at Large - Bill Hillberg

-Board meetings are usually scheduled for the fourth Thursday of the month, 7:00 PM at The Moose Hall, 3190 Courtenay Pkwy, Merritt Island.
-If there is a change in schedule or location, it will be posted on this site under NOTICES and on the community bulletin boards at least forty-eight hours in advance.
+Regular monthly Board meetings are scheduled for the fourth Thursday of the month, 7:00 PM at The Moose Lodge, 3190 Courtenay Pkwy, Merritt Island.
+If there is a change in schedule or location, it will be posted on this site and on the community bulletin boards.
 Board meeting agendas are available to Owners at the meeting.
 2018 Minutes of Meetings are located in the Downloads section of this site.

 Notice of Membership meetings, as well as Annual and Budget meetings, with agendas and other needed information are sent electronically or by USPS to all Owners.